Terms of Business

-- Default on payments due under any policies of insurance including Life, Mortgage, Pension or other related products arranged for you, Insurers may withdraw benefits.
-Mortgage lenders may seek repayment of a loan and interest if you default on your repayments.
+Mortgage lenders may seek early repayment of a loan and interest if you default on your repayments.
 Your home is at risk if you do not maintain your agreed repayments.

-Conflicts of Interest: It is our policy to avoid any conflicts of interest when providing business services to our clients.
-However, where an unavoidable conflict may arise we will advise you of this before proceeding to provide any business service.
-If you have not been advised of any such conflict you are entitled to assume that none arises.
+Conflicts of Interest: It is the policy of our firm to avoid any conflicts of interest in providing business services to you.
+However, where an unavoidable conflict arises we will advise you of this in writing before providing you with any service.
 A copy of our conflicts of interest policy is available on request.

 Email & SMS Service: As part of the service provided by the firm, we may from time to time correspond with you by means of Email or Text Message in connection with your policy.
-The firm will only use any mobile number or email address provided by you.
-The firm will not be held responsible for the successful and timely arrival of any text message or will it guarantee full availability or performance of this service and does not accept any liability for transmission delays.
-The text messaging service is available for delivery purposes only.
-In the event you do not wish us to communicate with you in this way, please contact the office.
+The firm will only use any mobile number or email address provided by you for this purpose.
+In the event you change your mind and you do not wish us to communicate with you in this way, please contact the office.

 Brokers Ireland Compensation Fund: We are also members of the Brokers Ireland Compensation Fund.
 Subject to the rules of the scheme the liabilities of its member firms up to a maximum of €100,000 per client (or €250,000 in aggregate) may be discharged by the Fund on its behalf if the member firm is unable to do so, where the above detailed Investor Compensation Scheme has failed to adequately compensate any client of the member.
 Further details are available on request.

-Claims: It is important that you familiarise yourself with the policyholder’s duties and insurers’ rights as set out in the Conditions/Claims Conditions section if insurers’ policy wordings.
-We will offer assistance to you in relation to processing claims on policies taken out with us and in seeking renewal terms on your cover.
+Claims: It is important that you familiarise yourself with the policyholder’s duties and insurers’ rights as set out in the Conditions/Claims Conditions section of insurers’ policy wordings.
+We may offer assistance to you in relation to processing claims on policies taken out with us and in seeking renewal terms on your cover.

 Complaints: Whilst we are happy to receive verbal complaints, it would be preferable that any complaints are made in writing.
 We will acknowledge your complaint within 5 business days and we will fully investigate it.
 We will investigate the complaint as swiftly as possible, and, the complainant will receive an update on the complaint at intervals of not greater than 20 business days starting from the date on which the complaint is made.
 On completion of our investigation, we will provide you with a written report of the outcome.
 In the event that you are not entirely satisfied with the firms handling of and response to your complaint, you are entitled to refer the matter to the Financial Services and Pensions Ombudsman (FSPO).
 A full copy of our complaints procedures is available on request.